-Judge Andrew Hartmann Boulder County District Court Judge “Pops His
+Judge Andrew Hartman Boulder County District Court Judge “Pops His

 Cherry” in Sham Retaliation Trial – Joins “The Brotherhood of the Black Robe.”